mozilla/node-convict/README.md

     config.loadFile(['./prod.json', './config.json']);

-You'll notice that each setting in the schema has four possible properties, each aiding in convict's goal of being more robust and collaborator friendly.
+Each setting in the schema has four possible properties, each aiding in convict's goal of being more robust and collaborator friendly.

 * **Type information**: the `format` property specifies either a built-in convict format (`ipaddress`, `port`, `int`, etc.), or it can be a function to check a custom format.
 During validation, if a format check fails it will be added to the error report.
 * **Default values**:  Every setting *must* have a default value.